Jacek Wszoła: Biography

-After missing out the entire 1981 season, Wszoła made a comeback in 1982 competing at the 1982 European Championships in Athens where he got into a dispute with his own national federation.
-After the qualification round, it was noticed that he competed in shoes of a different manufacturer than was then the official sponsor of the Polish team.
-As Wszoła refused to compete in the shoes provided by his federation, he was not allowed to start in the final and was sent back home.
-For this dubious infringement Wszoła was disqualified for six months.
+After missing out the entire 1981 season, Wszoła made a comeback in 1982 competing at the 1982 European Championships in Athens where he got into a dispute with his national federation.
+After the qualification round, it was noticed that he was competing in shoes of a different manufacturer than was then the official sponsor of the Polish team.
+As Wszoła refused to compete in the shoes provided by his federation he was not allowed to start in the final and was sent back home.
+For this infringement Wszoła was disqualified for six months.

 The following year was also not very successful with Wszoła finishing only 11th in his last Universiade in Edmonton and 13th in the inaugural World Championships in Helsinki.
 In 1984 Poland, under pressure from the Soviet Union, boycotted the Los Angeles Olympic Games instead sending its athletes to the alternative competition, the Friendship Games in Moscow.
-The competition took place in a pouring rain, and Wszoła, having witnessed one of the athletes breaking an arm, decided to fake an injury to avoid a real one.
+The competition took place in a pouring rain and Wszoła, having witnessed one of the athletes break an arm, decided to fake an injury to avoid a real one.

-His last major international outing was the 1987 European Indoor Championships where he only managed eleventh place.
+His last major international outing was the 1987 European Indoor Championships, where he only managed eleventh place.
 The following year, he failed to make the Polish team for the 1988 Summer Olympics.
-Wszoła finished his professional career in 1989 although he later competed in masters competitions, among others winning the M40 category at the 1997 European Masters Championships.
+Wszoła finished his professional career in 1989, although he later competed in masters competitions, among others winning the M40 category at the 1997 European Masters Championships.